 My schooling was a bit of a charade.
-Being hearing impaired, and quite severely at that, I missed much, if not all of what went on in class.
+Being hearing impaired, I missed much, if not all of what went on in class.
 Usually the teachers became aware of this, or semi-aware.
 They were busy people with jobs to do, and many other students to consider.
-One of the classes that summer was in creative writing, where I was at more of an advantage; reading and writing had always been my strong suit, something that I actually enjoyed.
-I was more motivated to seek out the teacher's understanding and assistance.
-I would speak to him after class - one-to-one communications were always easier.
-One way or another I was able to find out our assignments - at least I remember a few poems put together with some pictures I cut out of magazines, and the teacher's scribbled comment: "You have a nice creative sense, Jenifer."
+One of the classes that summer was in creative writing, and in that class, I was more motivated to seek out the teacher's assistance.
+At least, I was able to find out our assignments.
+I remember putting together a folder of poems with some pictures I cut out of magazines, and his scribbled comment: "You have a nice creative sense."

 But there was a problem.
-Right behind me and giving no indication that he would go away, sat a boy who frequently and annoyingly would kick the back of my chair.
+Right behind me, sat a boy who would frequently and annoyingly kick the back of my chair.
 I didn't know what to do about it.
 I was the proverbial deer frozen in the headlights.
-I didn't feel able to confront him, speak to the teacher about it, or even move to a different desk in that crowded classroom.
+I didn't feel able to confront him, speak to the teacher about it, or even move to a different desk.
 I felt I was under the thumb of a malevolent boy out to get me, and all I could do was hunch in my seat and wish he would stop.
-It didn't help that he was black - I'd had just about zero contact with any blacks in my life up to that point, for the simple reason that our area was overwhelmingly WASP, but I was certainly aware of the history of racism.
+It didn't help that he was black - I'd had little personal contact with any blacks in my life up to that point, for the simple reason that our area was overwhelmingly WASP, but I was certainly aware of the history of racism.

 And perhaps this was why he kicked my chair.
 He was interested in knowing me and this was the only way he could think of to get me to turn around and speak to him.

-We weren't meant to extend that moment.
-When class was over for the last time, we went our separate ways.
-But I was changed by the encounter.
+When class was over for the last time, we went our separate ways, but I was changed by the encounter.
 His sad, yearning eyes and question stayed with me, and as I ate my eclair that last day of summer school, I mused on the surprises and sweetness of life.
-Today, I hope my friend is happy, wherever he is.